noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 # Conclusion/Call to action
 Overall, 'The Central Park Five' accurately retells the story and conclusion of one of the most infamous examples of racial injustice.
 While the documentary does lack

 I'd like to end with a call to cation.
-What kinds of media have you been exposed to and how have they affected you?
+What kinds of media have you been exposed to, and how have they affected you?
 _____
 # sauces
 https://www.oxygen.com/martinis-murder/what-is-wilding-central-park-5